 Biogeochemical Sensors collect high-quality underway CO2 observations from ships specially fitted with CO2 underway systems.
 Biogeochemical Sensors increase the spatial coverage of CO2 observations in both Australian waters and the Southern Ocean, complementing data collected by moorings (Acidification Moorings and Southern Ocean Time Series Observatory).
 Using ships that routinely undertake the same voyage tracks allow for high-resolution and temporal information on the changes in CO2 in the environment.

-The data collected are used to track the size and variability of the ocean carbon sink in Australian regional seas and the Southern Ocean, and to determine the extent and controls on ocean acidification that results from the ocean uptake of CO2.
-The CO2 data streams are used to test ocean biogeochemical models and to provide baseline information used to help in establishing the vulnerability of marine ecosystems to ocean acidification.
-The data also contribute to international efforts to track the ocean carbon sink, providing information in the Australian region and the Australian sector of the Southern Ocean that would otherwise not be covered.
+The data collected is used to track both the size and variability of the ocean carbon sink in Australian regional seas and the Southern Ocean.
+This information is used to directly assess ocean biogeochemical models and provide baseline information used to help establish an understanding of the vulnerability of marine ecosystems to ocean acidification.
+Providing CO2 data that would otherwise not be measured by other Facilities, Biogeochemical Sensors contribute to international efforts to track the ocean carbon sink and inform processes in the Australian region and the Australian sector of the Southern Ocean.

 Dr Bronte Tilbrook

 Users of IMOS data are required to clearly acknowledge the source material by including the following statement:

 Australia’s Integrated Marine Observing System (IMOS) is enabled by the National Collaborative Research Infrastructure Strategy (NCRIS).
 It is operated by a consortium of institutions as an unincorporated joint venture, with the University of Tasmania as Lead Agent.